kotaaaa/github_resume/README_EN.md

 - **Typescript** (3m): Used in the front-end of internal system
 - **Perl** (6m): Used for text processing during research in natural language processing and web mining.
 - **Shell** (3m): Used as reverse proxy of EC site, and did parameter tuning.

+## **Soft Skills**

+- Ability to take ownership and drive the project as a team.
+- Positivity to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals.
+- Fast input due to active study habits and familiarity with the CS foundation.
+- Exemplary discipline in meeting project deadlines.

 ### Framework